microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 ### Interop with legacy `ResourceBarrier`

 Interop between enhanced Barrier API's and legacy `D3D12_RESOURCE_STATES` is supported.
-However, mixing legacy and enhanced barriers on the same subresource can introduce extra performance overhead, especially when combined in the same ECL scope.
+However, mixing legacy and enhanced barriers on the same subresource can introduce extra performance overhead, especially when combined in the same `ExecuteCommandLists` scope.
 Therefore, it is strongly recommended that applications avoid mixing barrier types on the same subresource as much as possible.

 Buffers and texture subresources assigned any legacy state (either via state promotion or `ResourceBarrier`) other than `D3D12_RESOURCE_STATE_COMMON` must be transitioned to `D3D12_RESOURCE_STATE_COMMON` before being referenced using an enhanced Barrier.
 Conversely, texture subresources with an enhanced layout must be placed by barrier into `D3D12_BARRIER_LAYOUT_COMMON`, with all preceding accesses finished and flushed, before being referenced by a legacy `ResourceBarrier`.
 Although simultaneous-access texture subresources are already immutably in `D3D12_BARRIER_LAYOUT_COMMON`, any preceding accesses must still be finished and flushed using a barrier.
 Similarly, buffer resources that do not have an explicit legacy state must finish and flush all preceding accesses before using in a legacy barrier (effectively placing the buffer in `D3D12_RESOURCE_STATE_COMMON`).
-Note that at the start of any given ECL scope, all buffer resources and simultaneous-access texture subresources are implicitly in `D3D12_RESOURCE_STATE_COMMON`.
+Note that at the start of any given `ExecuteCommandLists` scope, all buffer resources and simultaneous-access texture subresources are implicitly in `D3D12_RESOURCE_STATE_COMMON`.

 ### Legacy layouts